ciacob/MASCOT/README.md

 Please refer to the specific [source files](https://github.com/ciacob/MASCOT/tree/master/src/own_modules) on GitHub for the documentation of each of the above mentioned functions.

 ## 3. Releases
 Make sure to frequently check the [Releases](https://github.com/ciacob/MASCOT/releases) section on GitHub for information on the changes, known issues and limitations of each released version of **MASCOT**.
-The version currently on the `master` GitHub branch should be considered _nightly build_, and its use is discouraged.
+The version currently on the `master` GitHub branch should be considered as _nightly build_, and its use is discouraged.